srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/02-Create a Web App.md

     ![Screenshot of the Welcome to Azure Container Instance page.](../images/(0802).png)

-1. Switch back to the **Overview** blade of your web app and note that it includes several charts.
+1. Switch back to the **Overview** blade of your web app and select Monitoring tab note that it includes several charts.
 If you repeat step 4 a few times, you should be able to see corresponding telemetry being displayed in the charts.
 This includes number of requests and average response time.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.